Salon.com calls her The one musician we all agree on.

 |Careful scientific observations detect no ISA virus among farmed salmon|

-You can help defray costs and enable a redesign and move of Northern Insight to a dedicated server with faster loading, better indexing and improved retrieval of more than 2,200 articles here.
+You can help defray costs for the redesign and move of Northern Insight to a dedicated server with faster loading, better indexing and improved retrieval of more than 2,200 articles here.
 We would like to provide a simpler but more useful experience to readers.